mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ## Optimization

 The numbers above don't lie.
 Relying on Jekyll and friends to do jobs more suited for a task runner like [**Gulp**][gulpjs] was slowing the build.
-Armed with this knowledge I started stripping down Jekyll to its core --- Markdown conversion and HTML generation.
+Armed with this knowledge I started stripping down Jekyll to one of its core purposes --- *converting Markdown files into HTML*.

-By doing this it also allowed me to make my site's content more portable and not reliant on a specific static-site generator.
+Doing this also allowed me to make my site's content more portable and not as reliant on a specific static-site generator.
 In the off-chance I wanted to swap Jekyll for another SSG like [**Hugo**](https://gohugo.io/) or [**Gatsby**](https://github.com/gatsbyjs/gatsby), I could.

 *[SSG]: Static-site generator

 ### CSS and JavaScript Assets

 [**Jekyll Assets**][jekyll-assets] is a great plugin that served me well for a long time by: preprocessing, vendor prefixing, concatenating, minifying, and fingerprinting assets.
-It's also painfully slow when used to iterate on the front-end of large site like mine.
+But with a site of my size it was painfully slow to iterate with during front-end development.

-Making a change to a Sass partial would trigger a full site rebuild, which meant waiting at least 2 minutes before this change could be previewed in a browser.
-Jekyll's incremental build feature might help here, but I never had much luck getting it to work reliably.
+Making a change to a Sass partial would trigger a full site rebuild, which meant waiting a few minutes before it could be previewed in a browser.
+Jekyll's incremental build feature might have helped here, but I never had much luck getting it to work reliably.

-Ideally during development, CSS or JavaScript changes would be pushed instantly to the browser with something like [Browsersync][browsersync].
-By replacing the [Jekyll Assets][jekyll-assets] plugin with the following Gulp alternatives I saw a 93% improvement in build time:
+During development CSS or JavaScript changes would ideally be pushed instantly to the browser with something like [Browsersync][browsersync].
+By replacing [Jekyll Assets][jekyll-assets] with the following Gulp alternatives I was able to do this, and improve build times by 93%:

 - [**node-sass**][node-sass] and [**gulp-sass**][gulp-sass]: natively compile SCSS files to CSS.
 - [**gulp-autoprefixer**][gulp-autoprefixer]: vendor prefix CSS.